Lucas-Barrios/lab_llm_judges_Lucas_Barrios/benchmark_audit.md

 **Source:** https://huggingface.co/spaces/gaia-benchmark/leaderboard | Mialon et al., 2023

 ### Why it seemed relevant
-GAIA targets the exact class of failure Kairos_new is most at risk for: an agent that appears to complete a task but produces wrong or incomplete results with no visible error.
+GAIA targets the exact class of failure the system of this consulting firm is most at risk for: an agent that appears to complete a task but produces wrong or incomplete results with no visible error.
 GAIA provides 466 real-world questions that require reasoning, multimodality, and tool use, exposing a 77% human-AI performance gap — the gap comes not from models refusing tasks, but from models silently producing incorrect outputs while appearing confident.
 This mirrors TC-04 (INSUFFICIENT_DATA path that silently exits) and TC-02 (Python crash invisible after 200 response).
-GAIA was introduced specifically to evaluate LLM agents on their ability to act as general-purpose AI assistants — requiring autonomous planning, deciding, and acting over multiple steps, which is precisely the capability Kairos_new's intelligence pipeline is built on.
+GAIA was introduced specifically to evaluate LLM agents on their ability to act as general-purpose AI assistants — requiring autonomous planning, deciding, and acting over multiple steps, which is precisely the capability this consulting firm's intelligence pipeline is built on.

 ### Contamination risk
 - [x] **Medium** — Some overlap possible